aritraghsh09/GaMPEN/docs/source/Public_data.md

 get g_0_025_preds_summary.csv
 ```
 This should download `g_0_025_preds_summary.csv` into the directory from which you initiated the FTP connection.
+To terminate the FTP connection, simply type `quit`.

 *Tip: Mac terminals don't come pre-installed with the `ftp` command.
 But, if you use [Homebrew](https://brew.sh/), you can install FTP using `brew install inetutils`*